Fortran: FORTRAN II

+In the view of computing pioneer Robert Bemer, the addition of separately compiled subroutines to the language was "a development equivalent in importance to the original FORTRAN."

 Over the next few years, FORTRAN II added support for the DOUBLE PRECISION and COMPLEX data types.

 Early FORTRAN compilers supported no recursion in subroutines.
 Early computer architectures supported no concept of a stack, and when they did directly support subroutine calls, the return location was often stored in one fixed location adjacent to the subroutine code (e.g. the IBM 1130) or a specific machine register (IBM 360 et seq), which only allows recursion if a stack is maintained by software and the return address is stored on the stack before the call is made and restored after the call returns.
+The lack of recursion was a significant detriment to the language being used in conjunction with certain algorithms and applications, and indeed limited how programmers could think about such things.
 Although not specified in FORTRAN 77, many F77 compilers supported recursion as an option, and the Burroughs mainframes, designed with recursion built-in, did so by default.
 It became a standard in Fortran 90 via the new keyword RECURSIVE.

 Simple FORTRAN II program

 This program, for Heron's formula, reads data on a tape reel containing three 5-digit integers A, B, and C as input.
 There are no "type" declarations available: variables whose name starts with I, J, K, L, M, or N are "fixed-point" (i.e. integers), otherwise floating-point.
 Since integers are to be processed in this example, the names of the variables start with the letter "I".
 The name of a variable must start with a letter and can continue with both letters and digits, up to a limit of six characters in FORTRAN II.
 If A, B, and C cannot represent the sides of a triangle in plane geometry, then the program's execution will end with an error code of "STOP 1".
 Otherwise, an output line will be printed showing the input values for A, B, and C, followed by the computed AREA of the triangle as a floating-point number occupying ten spaces along the line of output and showing 2 digits after the decimal point, the .2 in F10.2 of the FORMAT statement with label 601.